Imperial Roman army: In legions

 As had been the case during the Republic, the legions of the Principate era recruited Roman citizens exclusively.
 In the 1st and 2nd centuries, these represented a minority of the empire's inhabitants (about 10–20%).
 From the time of Augustus, legionary recruitment was largely voluntary.
 Republican-style conscription of citizens was only resorted to during emergencies which demanded exceptionally heavy recruitment, such as the Illyrian revolt (AD 6–9).

 Once the borders of the empire stabilised in the mid-1st century, most legions were based in particular provinces long-term.
 The number of Italian-born recruits dwindled.
 According to one survey, c.
 65% were Italian-born in the early Julio-Claudian period (to AD 41), 49% in the period 42–68, 21% in the Flavian era (69–96) and around 8% under Hadrian.
 Italians thus represented c.
 4% of total army recruits under Hadrian, if one takes into account the auxilia, despite constituting c.
 12% of the empire's population, and well over 50% of its citizen-body, in 164.
 However, it should be borne in mind that many legionary recruits born outside Italy were residents of Roman colonies originally established to settle legionary veterans.
-As descendants of the latter, such recruits were, at least partially, of Italian blood; e.g. the emperor Hadrian, who was born in the Roman colony of Italica in Spain and whose father was of Italian descent while his mother is thought to have been of local Iberian origin.
-However, the proportion of legionaries of Italian blood dropped still further as the progeny of auxiliary veterans, who were granted citizenship on discharge, became a major source of legionary recruits.
+As descendants of the latter, such recruits were, wholly or partially, of Italian blood.
+However, the proportion of legionaries of Italian blood also declined when the progeny of auxiliary veterans, who were granted citizenship on discharge, became a major source of legionary recruits.
 It was probably to redress this shortfall that Marcus Aurelius, faced with a major war against the Marcomanni, raised two new legions in 165, II Italica and III Italica, apparently from Italian recruits (and presumably by conscription).
+A study indicates that the percentage of Italian-born was higher among equestrian officers (75% in the 27 BC-41 AD period; 38% in the 98-138 period) and centurions (68% in the 27 BC-41 AD period; 25.5% in the 198-235 period), with the decline in those groups occurring at different rates.
+Commanders remained aristocrats after Augustus, centurions seem to have had a middle-class background; those born outside of Italy must have been able to boast Italian roots or had absorbed the values and cultural milieu of Roman civilization.
+All estimates concerning the origin of recruits are tentative at best, for only 3,000 documents (epigraphic inscriptions) cover three centuries (first through third) during which 2 million legionnaires were active.